jsbots/AutoFish/README.md

 ### Hints and Issues

-- Avoid mobs in the Fishing Zone.
+- Avoid aggro mobs (with red names) in the Fishing Zone, if you use red color.
-- If the bot misses too much or confuses your fishpole for a bobber, try to fish in 1st person view.
+- If the bot misses too much or confuses your fishpole for a bobber, fish in 1st person view.
 - The bot works only with default UI: no UI scaling, no UI addons and so on.
 - If the bot doesn't cast, though key is correct, launch it as admin.
 - The bot works only on a primary monitor.